NikolasNeofytou/new_website/README.md

 # SHMMy Forum Enhancements

 This repository provides a small website modernizing the SHMMy forum experience.
 It now includes a Node.js server that fetches live announcements from the School of Electrical and Computer Engineering.
+Announcements have their own page so the home page stays focused on the forum.

 ## Features